Veetaha/veetaha.github.io/src/impl-trait-parameters-and-turbofish.md

 We will overview the desugaring of `impl Trait`, how turbofish syntax works and the limitation of using them both together.

+If you want to skip to the limitation itself

 > ❗This post covers only `impl Trait` in function parameters position.
 >
 > `impl Trait` in function return types is a totally different concept, that has almost nothing to do with what's in this article.